 WHERE IT BEGAN

-In 1970, during the beginning of the BIA, there were only 275 merchants, professionals and services along both sites of Bloor Street West, between South Kingsway to the west and Glendonwynne Road to the east, one kilometre long.
+During the early days of the BIA, there were only 275 merchants, professionals and services along both sides of Bloor Street West, between South Kingsway to the west and Glendonwynne Road to the east. one kilometre long.
 Besides the numerous vacant stores, there was a used car lot taking up the whole block on the north side of Bloor Street, between Glendonwynne Road and Kennedy Avenue, bare light bulbs were strung across the entire block.
 On the south side of the street, there were six gasoline stations.
 At Bloor and Jane, there was the abandoned streetcar turn-around, end of the streetcar line, empty and dirty.

-The success of Bloor West Village encouraged other communities.
-Now Toronto has more than 85 BIAs and the number continues to grow!
+The success of Bloor West Village has inspired dozens of similar communities.
+Toronto now has over 85 BIAs (and counting)!

 SELF-CARE THE DAY AWAY